-My Change the World application consisted of a charity proposal called A Race for Justice.
+My Change the World application consisted of a charity proposal called A Race for Justice (ARFJ).
 The aim of this charity is to educate and empower the public to understand and engage with social attitudes towards race and discrimination.

 Volunteers, such as myself, will deliver workshops on these issues in educational institutions and community centers across the country, in order to raise awareness on race related issues.
 The content of these workshops will include topics such as challenging stereotypes, colourism/shadeism, racial inequalities and legal rights.